Cancer is the biggest killer of America's firefighters

 BOSTON — For the nation’s oldest fire department, the alarm sounds 234 times a day.

-Car accidents, medical calls, rescues and fires keeping Boston firefighters busy round-the-clock.
+Car accidents, medical calls, rescues and fires keep Boston firefighters busy round-the-clock.

 But while they are equipped with state-of-the-art apparatus and protective clothing, what’s killing them is a danger they often can’t see: cancer.